mcmire/personal-content--writings/source/blog/posts/minesweeper-1.md

 </html>
 ```

-We'll also sprinkle a few styles on top.
-We set the board to a reasonable size,
+To make a board look like a board, we'll also want to add some minimal CSS.
-and add some visual feedback to each cell when it's hovered over.
-Here's
+We'll set the board to a reasonable size and add some visual feedback to each
-*minesweeper.css*:
+cell when it's hovered over.
+Open `minesweeper.css` and type:

 ``` css
 #board {